What are the definitions of alignment and misalignment?

 Specifically, how is Mirror Mirror different from the Employee Survey?

-Progress is evaluated at 3 points in time to show what changed and why.
+Measured - Progress is tracked over time to show what changed and why.

 ENGAGEMENT, CHANGE, AND STRATEGY IMPLEMENTATION